-1.3 Pupils come from a range of professional, business and farming backgrounds.
-Nationally standardised test data provided by the school, indicate that the ability of pupils is above the national average.
-The school has identified 34 pupils as having special educational needs or disabilities (SEND), all of whom receive support for a range of identified needs.
-No pupils have a statement of special educational needs, an education, health and care (EHC) plan or English as an additional language (EAL).
-The school has identified 20 pupils as being most able in the school's population, and the curriculum is modified for them and for 39 other pupils due to their special talents in music and sport.
+1.3 Pupils come primarily from professional, business or farming backgrounds, mostly from white British families in the Waveney Valley area of north Suffolk.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
+The school has identified 1 pupil as having special educational needs and/or disabilities (SEND) and who receives additional specialist help.
+One pupil in the school has an education, health and care (EHC) plan and no pupil has English as an additional language (EAL).
+The school has identified a few pupils as being able and talented (including those with exceptional leadership/social skills) and the curriculum is modified to ensure their needs are met.